23643studentdorset/CA1OOP-LucianoGimenez23643/Readme.txt

 a switch to show and manage the options for the users.

-When I started doing the program I wanted to manage everything by using objects and classes and just load the info from customers and bank accounts from existent files, so I did all the program based in those objects and after everithing was working, I was manual testing the program while doing it step by step using the comandline but mainly i tested the read/write files for create a customer option.
-I did not create a testing unit mainly because I never did it and I did not know how to aproach it.
+When I started doing the program I wanted to manage everything by using objects and classes and just load the info from customers and bank accounts from existent files, so I did all the program based in those objects and after everithing was working, I was doing manual test with every functionality in comandline and checking the folder but mainly I tested the read/write files for create a customer option.
+I did not create a testing unit mainly because I never did it and I did not know how to aproach it I started reading the docs in Microsoft website but I did not have to time to implement it.
 Since my methods have also inputs/outputs inside to test for example lodge I have to put all the data on the console, I think in order to have a testing module I would have to separate the output/input from the method that does the changes and contrast if the info of one object is the same to the information that should have.